In 2023, LIDL GB will invest £4 billion in the British food industry.

 “Our long-term relationship with Lidl has given the Wyke firm the confidence to invest in a number of long-term projects across our business,” said Richard Clothier, managing director of Wyke Farms.
 These include new butter and cheese processing facilities, on-farm emission reductions, new cheese warehouses for maturing more aged cheeses, and renewable energy sources.

 All of these initiatives help local farmers, the environment, and eventually Lidl customers.

 The most recent initiatives and pledges made by Lidl GB to promote British food and farming businesses expand on previous ones.
 The discounter pledged to work sustainably with all growers as one of the first supermarkets to sign the NFU Fruit and Veg Pledge in 2016.
 Additionally, it pledged to fund and carry out 10 full supply chain food waste initiatives by 2025, working with suppliers to develop innovative ways to cut waste and add value to the supply chain.

 About Lidl GB

-Since establishing itself in Great Britain in 1994, Lidl GB has experienced continuous growth and today has over 28,000 employees, over 950 stores and 13 distribution centres in England, Scotland and Wales.
+Since establishing itself in Great Britain in 1994, Lidl GB has experienced continuous growth and today has over 28,000 employees, over 950 stores, and 13 distribution centers in England, Scotland, and Wales.

-As part of the Schwarz retail group, Lidl is one of Europe’s leading organisations in the food retail industry.
-The supermarket, which has more than 360,000 employees globally, currently operates approximately 12,000 stores and more than 200 warehouses and distribution centres in 31 countries.
+As part of the Schwarz retail group, Lidl is one of Europe’s leading organizations in the food retail industry.
+The supermarket, which has more than 360,000 employees globally, currently operates approximately 12,000 stores and more than 200 warehouses and distribution centers in 31 countries.